 Organizations can choose among the following types of prevention interventions based on their capacity to respond to community needs.
 Each intervention type aims to reduce risk factors while increasing protective factors within the population it is serving.

 Many popular strategies have not been proven to actually lower substance misuse.
 Be sure you choose a prevention intervention based on scientific evidence.
-For further examples of local interventions, check back on this page in spring 2019.

 This type of prevention intervention seeks to address risk factors across a large population with broad changes to their environment, through: